Which is Worse – Methadone Program “Dependence” or Living in Addiction?

 Chronic addiction problems pave the way for broken families, unemployment and even homelessness to unfold within a person’s life.
 While methadone program treatment does in fact act as a “replacement” therapy, its therapeutic effects enable recovering addicts to rebuild their lives and plan for the future.

-If you or someone you know are considering methadone program treatment and need help finding a program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addiction specialists.
+If you or someone you know are considering methadone program treatment and need help finding a program that meets your needs, please don’t hesitate to call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addiction specialists.

 Looking for Help?